Metadesign Solutions

 When writing scripts in Extended Script, it’s important to be familiar with JavaScript syntax and programming concepts.
 The ESTK provides a debugging environment that can help you identify and fix errors in your code.

 In conclusion, automating workflows in InDesign using Extended Script can save time and increase productivity.
-By leveraging the power of Extended Script, you can create custom solutions that meet your specific needs and streamline your workflow.
+By leveraging the power of Extended Script, you can create custom solutions that meet your specific needs and streamline your workflow, especially when working with server-based publishing, automated publishing, and digital asset management systems.